Table of Contents

 - 2015: László Krasznahorkai (Hungary)

 In 2016, the International Booker Prize underwent a major transformation, aligning itself with the Booker Prize for English-language fiction.
 The prize started being awarded annually for a single translated book rather than an author’s entire body of work.
-This change placed equal emphasis on both the author and the translator, ensuring that the art of translation was duly recognized.
+This change placed equal emphasis on both the author and the translator, ensuring that the art of translation was duly recognised.
 Since then, winners have received £50,000, split equally between the author and the translator.
+Notable winners of the International Booker Prize from 2016 onwards:

 Year | Winner | Book | Translator(s) |